jvansch1/ycharts-wiki/Developer-Environment-Setup.md

     # Save your public key to a text file located at "~/Documents/new_engineer.txt"
     gpg --armor --export [KEY ID] >> ~/Documents/new_engineer.txt
     ```
-1. The onboarder needs to do the following before you can proceed:
+1. These instructions are not for the engineering setting up their environment but for the onboarding engineer.
+The onboarding engineer needs to do the following before you can proceed:
     ```bash
     # Download the public key to a local directory (ie ~/Downloads/new_engineer.txt)
     gpg --import ~/Downloads/new_engineer.txt